TSNLollipops/bloom-wars--Amaranth-Reckoning/design/Bloom_Wars_Character_Editor_v1.md

 Design only, per Maxime's own explicit choice this session over starting code.
 Same sequencing rule as the Reaction Engine and the rest of the hub/social layer: nothing here builds before the hard tactical loop is proven.

 If and when this does get greenlit, the cheapest real first slice is Layer 1 (already effectively designed, close to what the emergency-recruit path already does) plus Layer 2's animal-label picker (small — the vocabulary already exists, this is a UI pick and a lookup table, not new mechanics).
-The two pieces with real engineering weight are the Favorability pair-scaling decision and the JSON/runtime-data migration (§6) — both worth a small prototype before committing, rather than discovering the cost mid-build.
+The two pieces with real engineering weight are the lazy-init Favorability store (§3) and the JSON/runtime-data migration (§6) — both worth a small prototype before committing, rather than discovering the cost mid-build.

 ## Cross-references